 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Spokane, Washington is an under the radar tourist destination.
-To be honest, we didn’t have high expectations for things to do in Spokane before arriving.
-However, after spending just one weekend in Spokane, we were blown away.
+To be honest, we weren’t sure what we’d find for things to do in Spokane before arriving.
+However, after spending just one weekend in Spokane, we were super excited about several Spokane activities!
 It’s a gem of a city that appeals to a range of visitors – and we are highlighting the best things to do in Spokane, Washington so that fellow travelers can easily plan their trip!

 When we made plans to travel to Spokane, we decided to stay an entire month.
 Our decision wasn’t based on the incredible number of things to do in Spokane, WA – in fact, it was quite the opposite.
 After Visiting Montana and Glacier National Park, we needed a little down time to focus on work.

 What we discovered, however, is that there are many fun things to do in Spokane that could easily fill a weekend trip!
 Gorgeous nature, a vibrant downtown, incredible food and local brewpubs make Spokane a fabulous destination.
 We carved out plenty of time on our Spokane trip to experience the absolute best of the city sights.